Local Calabi-Yau manifolds of type \tilde{A} via SYZ mirror symmetry: SYZ mirrors of toric Calabi--Yau manifolds of infinite-type

 Technically the SYZ mirror of a toric manifold of infinite-type involves infinitely many K\"ahler parameters, and also the mirror Laurent series in $z$ contains infinitely many terms.
 We shall need the topological ring of formal series $\C[u,v][[z_1^{\pm 1}, \ldots, z_{n-1}^{\pm 1}]][[q_1,\ldots]]^f/I$ where the mirror Laurent series lives in.

 As in Definition \ref{def:Lag-fib}, we shall always assume that the corresponding lattice polyhedral set $P$ of the toric Calabi--Yau manifold admits an exhaustion by compact lattice polytopes, so that a K\"ahler metric and a Lagrangian fibration are defined (Definition \ref{def:Lag-fib}).
-The main result of this section is:
+We show that the SYZ mirror formulated in \cite[Section 2]{CLL} equals to the following.

 \begin{Thm} The SYZ mirror of a toric Calabi--Yau manifold $X$ of infinite-type is

 where $F^\open$ is given below as a formal series in $\C[[z_1^{\pm 1}, \ldots, z_{n-1}^{\pm 1}]][[q_1,\ldots]]^f/I$: